 Taking Accurate Notes: We’ve learned some methods for taking accurate and consistent tasting notes.
 Check out the summary in the book on page 21 of Wine Folly.
 We also have some info on tasting notes in this article.

 Comparative Tasting: You’ll learn faster and more completely by comparing wines next to each other than tasting them in a vacuum.
 If it’s possible, try to conduct your tastings with 2–4 wines at once based on a theme (e.g. by region or by style).
-Perhaps you can initiate a bi-weekly tasting group!
+Perhaps you can initiate a bi-weekly tasting group.
+Here are some great wine flight ideas to get you started!

 Glassware: If you don’t already have a set of wine glasses look at pages 24–25 of Wine Folly to determine what type of wine glass is right for you.
 You can also take a look at this article for a more basic summary.
 For this tasting, use the same glass regardless of the style of wine (sparkling or red).
 This is important to keep your perception of the wines consistent.
 It’s perfectly okay to drink white or sparkling wine out of a red wine glass!